-Chair of Healthwatch Merton
+Brian Dillon- Chair of Healthwatch Merton

 Brian is a widely experienced finance and business manager.
 From 1990 until his retirement in 2012 he ran his own business providing consultancy advice and interim management services to local authorities, housing associations and businesses trading in the public services marketplace.
 He is widely experienced in governance matters and has been a non-Executive member of a number of company boards.
 He was Chair of Croydon Churches Housing Association from 2000 until September 2013.
 As Healthwatch Merton Chair he is a member of MVSC board of trustee's.

 Merton Mencap Adults First Representative

 Alfredo has had a long international career in Marketing, Travel and Financial Services before he retired.
 He has been attending the Merton Learning Disabilities Board, the Direct Payments Forum, Improving Healthcare Together Stakeholders Reference Group and he is currently the appointed governor on behalf of Healthwatch Merton to the St George’s University Hospitals Foundation Trust.
 He is a member of the Steering Committee of Adults First, a programme of Merton Mencap to support adults with a Learning Disability and their carers .
 Originally from Spain he has lived in Merton for the last 25 years.

 Patrick Lyster-Todd - (Voluntary, Community and Faith Organisation Representative)